Rug

 Download 1800 Pixels JPEG Image.

-Maximize the potential of this 1800-pixel image: at 300 DPI, it delivers exceptional detail up to 6 inches, while at 150 DPI, it offers clarity for prints up to 12 inches.
+Leverage the high resolution of this 1800-pixel image for detailed, vibrant prints.
+At 300 DPI, it's ideal for up to 6 inches; at 150 DPI, it scales beautifully to 12 inches.
 Press accreditation offers watermark-free high-res downloads.
 For immediate needs, low-res images are ready now.
-Photo credits are listed in the Image Credits Section.
+Image attributions can be found in the Image Credits Section.

 Rug by Hana Mitsui